 Sales of sustainably certified coffee on the rise in Germany

 Sales of coffee with sustainability certifications show continuous growth in Germany.
 The main reason behind this growth is that German consumers increasingly demand coffees with positive social and environmental impact.
-When it comes to social impact, German consumers are most concerned about child labour, fair wages and good working conditions.
-In 2019, more than 50% of German coffee consumers indicated that they are willing to pay more for sustainably sourced coffees.
+When it comes to social impact, German consumers are most concerned about fair wages and good working conditions.

-Rainforest Alliance/UTZ is also widely present in the German coffee market.
-Approximately 100 Germany-based coffee supply chain actors were certified by Rainforest Alliance/UTZ in 2019.
-Among them are importers (EFICO and List + Beisler), roasters (Tchibo and Melitta), retailers (Lidl and Kaufland) and coffee shops (McCafé and Caffe Bistrot).
-The number of new supply chain actors joining Rainforest Alliance in 2018 was relatively high in Germany, compared to the global average.
+Rainforest Alliance, now merged with UTZ, is also widely present in the German coffee market.
+Many Germany-based coffee supply chain actors are certified by Rainforest Alliance.
+Among them are importers (Neumann Kaffee Gruppe (NKG) and List + Beisler), roasters (Tchibo and RÖSTfein), retailers (Lidl and Kaufland) and coffee shops (McCafé and Caffe Bistrot).
+In 2020, seven German retailers announced their commitment to working towards a living income and living wage for coffee farmers and workers.

 Germany’s specialty coffee market is growing

-Single-serve coffee machines become more popular in Germany
+Single-serve coffee machines becoming more popular in Germany

 Retailers sell all kinds of coffee capsules to cater to consumer preferences.
-For instance, REWE added organic coffee capsules to its assortment.
+For instance, rezemo sells bio-based coffee capsules made from German wood.
 High-quality coffee cups and single-origin varieties are also widely available.

 - See our study on trends for coffee to learn more about current trends in the European market.